jeevotham14/crowdfunding-/README.md

 ---

-## Recommended GitHub README blurb

 > A simple decentralized crowdfunding app that deploys a Solidity campaign contract using Hardhat, then connects a browser UI to the contract for creating campaigns and sending donations.
 Includes wallet connect support, campaign progress tracking, and local deployment utilities.

-If you want, I can also generate a full README.md draft for your repository.